What to expect when visiting Clare Hall

 Information for students

 Over the Summer, Cambridge (the city, the University, the colleges) underwent several significant changes as the UK grappled with the Coronavirus pandemic.
-Although imminent danger has passed and work shifted focus towards safe reopening, but you should know that your help, cooperation, and patience is very much needed.
+Although imminent danger has passed and work has shifted focus towards safe reopening, you should know that your help, cooperation, and patience is very much needed.
 We still want to make sure that we can provide the best possible practical assistance and pastoral support for all of our students for whom Cambridge is likely to be home over the coming weeks and months.

 Other measures in place

-Social distancing has become the norm, and one-way systems are being implemented (June) to increase predictable movements while reducing unnecessary contact between individuals.
-The College catering service has operated a successful takeaway system for several weeks.
+Social distancing has become the norm, and one-way systems persist, at least around Main Site buildings.
+The College catering service has operated a successful takeaway system for several months.
 Laundry facilities have been free-at-the-point-of-consumption (i.e.: coin operation has been removed) since the end of March to reduce surface transmission, and washer-dryers have been installed in shared student houses.
-PPE are in regular use by the skeleton staff on site, and bespoke packs containing a pair of gloves and a mask are being organised via the Porters’ Lodge for placement in shared residences for use in emergencies.
-Staff members will also carry one sealed set of PPE for use in a medical emergency, to protect themselves as much as a patient.
+PPE are in regular use by staff on site, with more available for emergency use in shared buildings.

 Things you can do